ktownsend-personal/RetroPhone/README.md

   * While trying a new strategy to generate call progress tones I found that PhoneDTMF doesn't murder the new dialtone.
 It doesn't hear the DTMF tone sometimes, but seems to get it most of the time.
 The new call progress tone techique uses I2S to the local DAC like Mozzi, but runs as a FreeRTOS task feeding a buffer with multiple samples at a time instead of a single sample during each main loop iteration.
   * I wonder if PhoneDTMF could run as a task with FreeRTOS and have better results?
 * Using Preferences.h to save settings was hanging on the prefs.begin() call at startup.
 I couldn't find anyone else online having this issue, but I eventually figured out it was a timing issue of some sort.
 A short delay before calling prefs.begin() was needed.
 A 50ms delay seems sufficient.
 I occasionally saw hangs when reading values during startup(), so if you see that try increasing the delay.
+* detecting when user hangs up vs. pulse dialing requires enough of a delay that dialing 1 as first digit finishes just before the dialtone stops if on a mechanical rotary dial phone
+  * I wonder if the original POTS system had that issue too?
+  * The best I could achieve was adding a callback at the very first instant of SHK falling edge without waiting for debounce, but you can still hear dialtone for just a tiny fraction of an instant after the 1 is dialed.
+I think that fraction is the I2S buffer playing what's left after stopping the audio.
+I don't think it's worth trying to eliminate that.
+* I2S with the internal DAC on the ESP32 has a quirk with popping when I2S first starts due to the pin level being 0V or floating at some non-midpoint value and suddenly jumping to the midpoint value (the zero-signal level).
+  * This is partly solvable by initializing the pin with a ramp signal before starting I2S, except for the case where the pin level is floating rather than 0V so we can't predict the starting level to ramp from and our ramp causes a popping sound.
+We might be able to solve that with a pulldown resistor on the pin, maybe 100K.
+I need to test this.
+  * This isn't much of a real problem since the user is unlikely to have the handset to their ear at startup.
+I only notice it when I have my external speaker hooked up while testing
+* The SLIC audio output has a popping sound when the ESP32 restarts.
+I haven't yet determined if it's a power supply issue since we are powering 3V3 from the ESP32 board.
+  * Just like the I2S popping at startup, this isn't much of a problem during normal operation.

 ## Notable
 * SHK pin from SLIC bounces a lot, so it requires debounce logic.
 GadgetReboot noticed it bounces longer when powered 3.3V vs. 5V
-* RM and FR pins on the SLIC are both necessary for rining.
+* RM and FR pins on the SLIC are both necessary for ringing.
 The RM pin sets the higher ringing voltage, and the FR pin flip flops the polarity on high and low cycles.
 Both are definitely needed, although the electronic ringer on my Sony slimline works fine with just FR toggled, the physical bell on the Snoopy phone requires the RM to have enough power to physically move the armature.
 The FR pin should be toggled at 50% duty cycle at 20Hz with cadence 2s-on/4s-off for US ring.
 * When using PhoneDTMF library, we seem to need 300 sample count and 6000 frequency to avoid detection dropouts while a button is pressed (which causes repeated numbers)
   * I tried 50ms debounce and still got gaps, and since 50ms tone and 50ms space are the standard that I saw someplace we probably shouldn't debounce longer
   * Update: I have since found a bug in my coordination of PhoneDTMF that resolved the debounce issue without needing a debounce.